OffchainLabs/arbitrum-tutorials/packages/token_withdraw/README.md

 ---

-To withdraw a token from Arbitrum, a message is send from a Gateway contract which burns the token on L2, and sends a message to L1, which allow the token to be released from escrow once the dispute period is expired. a For more info, see [Outgoing messages documentation](https://developer.offchainlabs.com/docs/l1_l2_messages#l2-to-l1-messages-lifecycle).
+To withdraw a token from Arbitrum, a message is send from a Gateway contract which burns the token on L2, and sends a message to L1, which allow the token to be released from escrow once the dispute period is expired.
+For more info, see [Outgoing messages documentation](https://developer.offchainlabs.com/docs/l1_l2_messages#l2-to-l1-messages-lifecycle).

 ---